Music in Me

 O Blood and Water which gushed out from the heart of Jesus as a fountain of mercy for us, I trust in You! x3

 Consider Mary seeing this, her heart transfixed and sorrowing as she watched His skin pierced.
-Her heart suffering further to see His body injured even after death, she gulped in a deep breath, and her body trembled as she looked on.
+Her heart suffered further to see His body injured even after death; she gulped in a deep breath, and her body trembled as she looked on.

 His brutal suffering and death had not been enough for mankind and as though He had not given enough, they had to take more.
 She, with perfect charity, said “Yes” to it knowing that God so willed it to be.